 Bluehost has blog hosting for less than $3/month.
 That’s less than the cost of a latte.

-You get a professionally hosted site, and there are lots of really great looking free themes and plug-ins you can add to your blog when you pay for hosting.
+You get a professionally hosted site, and there are lots of really great-looking free themes as well as plug-ins you can add to your blog when you pay for hosting.

 Now that you know why to pay for hosting, these next couple of steps will walk you through the process of creating a WordPress blog hosted on Bluehost.

-Step 3: How to start a blog hosted on Bluehost
+#3.
+Learn How to Start a Blog Hosted on Bluehost

-- Tons of free themes and plug-ins so you can ge a professional look without paying for web design services
+- Tons of free themes and plug-ins so you can get a professional look without paying for web design services

 - 24/7 customer service chat support